hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook2.md

 Exciting milestones: I actually met all the "base" milestones I wanted to meet for the project.
 I created UnorderedString and PhonemicString.
 I implemented several operators, such as - subset, superset, minus, equals and equalsdistinct for UnorderedString -- AND toXcase, toIPACase, =~, length for PhonemicString.
 I also implemented the loop.
 Last week, I only had a barebones structure for only PhonemicString and the loop - and now I have actually functioning strings with several implemented functions, operators and flow control structures for two of the three types.

+Beyond that, as mentioned, I also created a spreadsheet which specifies the three distinct types, and the functionality associated with each one.

 ## Questions